xavieran/fLaCPGA/Documentation/Progress Report/ProgressReport.md

 Progress To Date
 ================

+Note that all code, documentation, and other material produced during the course of this project is freely available to view and download at GitHub. <https://github.com/xavieran/fLaCPGA>

 -   -   -   Implement a fLaC compatible encoder in Verilog.

 -   -   -   -   Optimize the fLaC encoder in the areas identified.